-- (2) Delta Dental will pay for oral examinations (except after-hour exams and exams for observation) and cleanings (including periodontal cleanings in the presence of inflamed gums or any combination thereof) no more than twice in a Calendar Year.
-A full mouth debridement is allowed once in a lifetime and counts toward the cleaning frequency in the year provided.
-Note that periodontal cleanings, procedure codes that include periodontal cleanings and full mouth debridement are standardly covered as a Basic benefit, and routine cleanings are standardly covered as a Diagnostic and Preventive benefit. - (3) X-ray limitations: - Delta Dental will limit the total reimbursable amount to the provider's Accepted Fee for a complete intraoral series when the fees for any combination of intraoral x-rays in a single treatment series meet or exceed the Accepted Fee for a complete intraoral series. - When a panoramic film is submitted with supplemental film(s), Delta Dental will limit the total reimbursable amount to the provider's Accepted Fee for a complete intraoral series. - If a panoramic film is taken in conjunction with an intraoral complete series, Delta Dental considers the panoramic film to be included in the complete series.
+- (2) Delta Dental will pay for oral examinations (except after-hour exams and exams for observation) and cleanings no more than twice in a Calendar Year. - (3) X-ray limitations: - Delta Dental will limit the total reimbursable amount to the provider's Accepted Fee for a complete intraoral series when the fees for any combination of intraoral x-rays in a single treatment series meet or exceed the Accepted Fee for a complete intraoral series. - When a panoramic film is submitted with supplemental film(s), Delta Dental will limit the total reimbursable amount to the provider's Accepted Fee for a complete intraoral series. - If a panoramic film is taken in conjunction with an intraoral complete series, Delta Dental considers the panoramic film to be included in the complete series. - A complete intraoral series and panoramic film are each limited to once every 60 months. - Bitewing x-rays are limited to two times in a Calendar Year when provided to enrollees under age 18 and one time each Calendar Year for enrollees age 18 and over.
+Bitewingsof any type are disallowed within 12 months of a full mouth series unless warranted by special circumstances.